All Single Ticket sales are final, and there are no refunds.

 One of the many benefits of being a Ballet BC subscriber is that you may change the evening of your performance.
 Contact Audience Services at least 3 days prior to your scheduled performance.
 Have your Subscriber ID number handy and let us know when you’d like to attend.
 Once your exchange is confirmed bring the tickets you won’t be using to the Audience Services Desk to exchange for your new tickets on your performance night.

 When picking up tickets at the Will Call window at the Queen Elizabeth Theatre Box Office you will be required to present a government-issued photo ID, the credit card you used to make your purchase and the confirmation number you were given when you placed your order.
 It is recommended that you arrive no later than 30 minutes prior to the performance.
 The Box Office opens 2 hours prior to the performance.
 The doors into the main lobby open 75 minutes prior to curtain time.

 Ballet BC now offers Rush Tickets for Ballet BC performances.
 Rush Tickets will not be offered for Nutcracker.
-Rush Tickets are $23.50 (incl.
+Rush Tickets are $25 (plus.
 GST and services charges).
-Sales are in-person, day-of-show only and will be available from 6:00pm-7:00pm only.
-For more information, please follow us on Facebook, Twitter and on our Insider Blog.
+Sales are both in-person and online, day-of-show only and will be available from 6:00pm-7:00pm only.
+Offer codes will be communicated via social media for online sales.
+For more information, please follow us on Facebook, Twitter and Instagram.